ProudHokori/Proud-s-Collection/README.md

 `Admin` can do the following:
 - Add a new book to the collection
 - Every thing that user can do
+Note.
+Right now user need to config the admin through the database manually, By changing value on is_accept_consent, and is_enabled column to 1 in users table.

 `User` can do the following:
 - View all books in the collection